Nadrieril/blog/_posts/2025-11-11-truly-first-class-custom-smart-pointers.md

 These reflections originated on [Zulip](https://rust-lang.zulipchat.com/#narrow/channel/522311-t-lang.2Fcustom-refs/topic/Field.20projections.20and.20places/with/553831123) and went over a few iterations.
 This is a snapshot of the proposal; it may keep evolving in this [HackMD document](https://hackmd.io/N0sjLdl1S6C58UddR7Po5g).
-I"ve also made a repo to play with the proposed traits [here](https://github.com/Nadrieril/place-projections-demo).
+I've also made a repo to play with the proposed traits [here](https://github.com/Nadrieril/place-projections-demo).

 ## The case for a solution based on places